Retail Energy Providers vs. Utility Companies: Understanding the Difference

 - Retail Energy Providers vs. Utility Companies: Understanding the Difference

 Choices matter when it comes to controlling how much you spend.
 That is as true when it comes to selecting your retail energy provider as it is when choosing the stores you visit and the products you buy.
-Energy deregulation and the emergence of retail energy providers gives you both choice and control.
+Energy deregulation and the emergence of retail energy providers give you both choice and control.

 What is a utility company?